mvanvu/hummingbird-cms-chatsample/README.md

 This plugin also wasn't listed in the package installer from the back-end CMS.

 ## How to use
-This plugin is ready to use inside the Docker
+This plugin is ready to use inside the docker
 - Download the zip package and install from the back-end CMS (Plugins menu from the left navigation)
 - Create a menu for this or browse this URL localhost:9000/chat-sample/index

+## Note
+After install the plugin you must restart the docker to reload the Socket application